School Committee - February 06, 2025

 All right.

-And I'm now going to Khaled Issa, and I apologize if I said your name wrong.
+And I apologize if I said your name wrong.

 Oh, hi.
+Hi, everyone.

-I wanted to question to the vote that happened during the last meeting and to the members who voted to add the second day of Rosh Hashanah.
+Sorry.
+I'm going to be quick.
+I wanted to question a question to the vote that happened during the last meeting and to the members who voted to add the second day of Rosh Hashanah.

-what was the reason behind that vote?
+How what was the reason behind that vote?

 We went from an extremely exclusive calendar last year to an old federal calendar, only for federal calendar.

-And then again to slightly less exclusive calendar.
+And then again, to slightly less exclusive calendar.

-And then during the prior meetings, multiple, you mentioned that we're gonna look at the data and we're gonna decide over the school calendar.
+And you mentioned that we're going to look at the data and we're going to decide about the school calendar.

-And I thought, okay, so it seemed like the decision was made.
+And I thought, OK, so we seem like the decision was made.
+Let's look at the data of attendance.

-However, during the last meeting, the data did not support adding the secondary of Roshanah.
+And based on this, we'll decide on the school calendar.
+However, during the last meeting, the data did not support adding the secondary of Rosh Hashanah.

 However, school committee members voted, definitely certain members, to go ahead with that proposal.

-There is an obvious bias, and I wish I would ask the school committee members to show integrity in the decision-making and voting, because obviously what you claim that you're going to do, that's what you vote for.
+There is an obvious bias.
+And I wish I would ask the school committee members to show integrity in the decision making and voting.

-Mr. Shemtov, Mr. Motenko, you claimed before, too, that you represent every student in our schools, which obviously, I mean, the voting last meeting does not show that.
+Because obviously what you claim that you're going to do, that's what you vote for.
+Mr. Shemtov, Mr. Mutenko, you claim before, too, that you represent every student in our schools, which obviously, I mean, the voting last meeting does not show that.
+If you walk to any of our schools, you will realize how diverse our schools are.

 We have people from everywhere.